Installing and Configuring the TaxJar Sales Tax Automation Module

 - API Token : Copy and paste your TaxJar API token into X-Cart.

 - Enable tax calculation : Toggle this setting on if you need taxes to be calculated at checkout in accordance with the store nexus.

 - Enable tax reporting : Toggle this setting on if you need the X-Cart order and refund transactions to be imported into TaxJar automatically.
-Orders are imported immediately after they’re paid and delivered in a complete status, i.e. the orders are in a “Paid” payment status and “Shipped” or “Delivered” fulfillment status.
+Orders are imported immediately after they have been paid for and delivered in a complete status (the order payment status is Paid and the fulfillment status is Shipped or Delivered).